-Fig. 11.
-Rms of the residual signal in difference maps at 545 and 857 GHz, as a function of signal level in the full map.
+Fig. 12.
+Root mean square of the residual signal in difference maps at 545 and 857 GHz, as a function of signal level in the full map.
 The solid coloured curves show the rms of the data, while dashed coloured curves show the rms of a simulated noise map.
-The diagonal dotted lines indicate 1 % and 10 % of the signal.
+The diagonal dotted lines indicate 1% and 10% of the signal.